Sanmoo/kotlin-ddd-synchronizer/BACKLOG.md

 [X] Processing of Events from New Bounded Context
     [X] When event is originated by Integrator Action [X] When not
-[ ] Review: Commands need to be serialized, Events need to be deserialized.
-Remove functions in Message classes [ ] Processing of Commands CreateResourceADownstream and CreateResourceAUpstream [ ] Processing of Commands UpdateResourceADownstream and UpdateResourceAUpstream [ ] Processing of Commands CreateResourceBDownstream and CreateResourceBUpstream [ ] Review documentation and write down what needs improvement [ ] Test coverage for all classes and with Integration tests using In Memory H2 Database
+[X] Review: Commands need to be serialized, Events need to be deserialized.
+Remove functions in Message classes [X] Processing of Commands CreateResourceADownstream and CreateResourceAUpstream [X] Processing of Commands UpdateResourceADownstream and UpdateResourceAUpstream [ ] Test coverage for all classes and with Integration tests using In Memory H2 Database [ ] Test Coverage configuration with minimal threshold [ ] Review documentation and write down what needs improvement

 ## Legacy Event Data